OPQAM/LinuxCommons/BashStuff/IssueAutoPull.md

 I really must check the issue with the agents auto-unloading on my Debian machines.
-It's also happening with the 'autoLoader' script.
+It's also happening with the 'autoLoader' script (explanation: I'm running autoPull.sh and it's loading the keys

-If called with ssh-add -l the agent is present.
-But if I run that again, it is gone.
++ agent and pulling the repositories successfully.
+Still, when I then check, the agent and keys aren't loaded
++ anymore).

-Must, must, must check the differences between Debian and Mint in this regard.
+Must check the differences between Debian and Mint in this regard.

 Wed  1 Nov 21:15:13 WET 2023